-While at a traditional live theatre experience, children are expected to sit still and keep quiet, Red Kite Productions encourage audience members to move, laugh, talk, sing and interact (if they choose to) with our specially trained teaching artists.
-Designers create safe, inviting and awe-inspiring spaces where children can experience interactive, multi-sensory activities.
+While at a traditional live theatre experience, children are expected to sit still and keep quiet.
+Red Kite Productions encourage audience members to move, laugh, talk, sing and interact (if they choose to) with our specially trained teaching artists.
+Designers create safe, inviting, and awe-inspiring spaces where children can experience interactive, multi-sensory activities.
 Specially trained performers respond to each child and their specific sensitivities, meeting them on their terms.
 We provide a detailed Social Story in advance in order to better prepare Red Kite audiences to take an adventure with us.
 CCT has created 7 original Red Kite productions to date: Red Kite Blue Moon, Red Kite Round Up!, Red Kite By the Sea, Red Kite Brown Box, Red Kite Blue Sky, Red Kite Treasure Adventure, and Red Kite Green Mountain.

 Red Kite Classes & Camps

 Our unique Red Kite Classes & Camps create dynamic learning experiences for children on the autism spectrum.
-We aim to foster a shared arts experiences that encourage self-expression, social engagement, creative exploration, and above all, FUN!
+We aim to foster shared arts experiences that encourage self-expression, social engagement, creative exploration, and above all, FUN!

 Red Kite Residencies

 The Red Kite Residency Program serves classrooms with children on the autism spectrum.
 Our curriculum includes a number of theatre games, tactile experiences, and music integration in both turn-based and group activities.
-The main goals of this program include: imaginative play, improved communication, facial emotion recognition, turn-taking and eye contact.
+The main goals of this program include imaginative play, improved communication, facial emotion recognition, turn-taking and eye contact.
 This program is inclusive for children without language and limited mobility.
-Each year, Red Kite Drama Time residencies serve over 300 students and CPS educators in over 20 special education classrooms.
+Each year, Red Kite Drama Time Residencies serve over 300 students and CPS educators in over 20 special education classrooms.

 Hands-on, creative workshops are designed for artists and educators who work with students on the spectrum.
-Educators learn how to use theater as an inclusive tool to strengthen the ways their classrooms develop and communicate, emphasizing creative and expressive needs of students.
+Educators learn how to use theatre as an inclusive tool to strengthen the ways their classrooms develop and communicate, emphasizing creative and expressive needs of students.

 Red Kite Project Testimonials

 “There are really not words to describe our experience at Red Kite!
 I was brought to tears watching my son experience acting, singing, make believe and humor.
 Usually, the world is too loud, too bright and just plain hard to maneuver.
-So, to have this experience where i could just sit back and watch him smile, participate and enjoy drama and pretend play was magic.
+So, to have this experience where I could just sit back and watch him smile, participate and enjoy drama and pretend play was magic.
 Thank you all so much!
 We love Red Kite!” – Andrea K

 “This clearly was a beautiful experience, one that more children, autistic or not, should have.” – H. Schubert, Professor and University Scholar, Director of Graduate Studies, Department of Curriculum and instruction, University of illinois at Chicago (UIC)

-“My son said this was the best experience of his life’ he never shows that kind of emotion” – Debra K.
+“My son said this was the best experience of his life.
+He never shows that kind of emotion” – Debra K.